ejasquith/vgcm/README.md

     - This worked well enough and was fairly simple to implement.
     - The main issue with this approach is that there can't be separate sessions - every user has access to the same dataset.
 I decided that this was a minor enough issue for a project of this scope that it was acceptable to use Google Sheets regardless.

+## API Error Handling

+When connecting to an API, such as Google Sheets, there is the possibility for errors to be thrown regardless of how well the code is written - for example, the API service may be temporarily down.

+In run.py, any operations that make API requests are wrapped in a `try` block.
+If the program catches a `GSpreadException`, feedback is given to the user saying that the operation failed.

+When the database is originally loaded a the start of the program, if an API error occurs, the program calls `sys.exit(1)`, raising a `SystemExit` exception and exiting the program with a status code of 1, declaring that an error has occurred.
+This is because without an initial connection to the database, no other operations can be executed and the program will essentially be non-functional.

 # Testing

 ## Bugs